Dr Steve Allen

 If the Consultant Radiologist feels it is necessary to take a tissue sample a needle test will be offered:

-While a physical examination or imaging tests may suggest that breast cancer is present, tissue samples are ultimately needed to make the diagnosis, as well as determine the type of cancer and other characteristics.
+While a physical examination or breast screening may suggest that breast cancer is present, tissue samples are ultimately needed to make the diagnosis, as well as determine the type of cancer and other characteristics.

-Whichever type of imaging is utilized to guide the biopsy, the current standard of care at the completion of a biopsy is often the placement of a biopsy site marker.
+No matter whether ultrasound or breast screening is utilized to guide the biopsy, the current standard of care after a biopsy is often the placement of a biopsy site marker.
 The marker is very small and the metal component is about the size of a sesame seed.
 This biopsy clip serves as a marker documenting where the tissue was sampled in the breast.

 Ultrasound-guided breast biopsy does not involve exposure to ionizing radiation like x-ray (mammography) does.
 It is less invasive and usually leaves little or no scarring.